thinker-g/phpd_seed_project/README.md

 ### I. Initial Configuration With Git

-*You **MUST STRICTLY FOLLOW** this part STEP by STEP, otherwise your project might be treated as invalid (0 points for the score)!*
+*You **MUST STRICTLY FOLLOW** this part STEP by STEP, otherwise your project might be considered as invalid (0 points for the score)!*

 1. Configure your local git setting before committing any new changes:

     - user.name: "FamilyName GivenName"
       user.email: "SupinfoID@supinfo.com"
     - Run `git config ` command to configure these info, here's an example:

       `git config user.name "GUO Jiyan"`

       `git config user.email "57191@supinfo.com"`

-3. To reveal you development history, there must be **at least 3 "uncontinuous commits"** in your commit history **(!!!IMPORTANT!!!)**
+2. To reveal you development history, there must be **at least 3 "uncontinuous commits"** in your commit history **(!!!IMPORTANT!!!)**

+    - Any works less than 3 "uncontinuous commits" will be considered as **INVALID**;

     - By "uncontinuous commits" means your commit histroy CANNOT be like this:

       `commit 1(2020/05/18): add file1`

       `commit 2(2020/05/18): remove file1`

       `commit 3(2020/05/18): add file1 back`

     - It's recommended to commit everytime (or everyday) you complete a function or work; (In passing, Git helps you to save checkpoints of your work, just like save-files in games, you can "go back" to anytime you want);

 ### II.
 Directory Structure